 - Emulators help the developer to play around with the application interface and get an idea about how the application will work on an actual device.

 - These help in debugging and code testing.

 - An emulator is the proper testing ground for testing and development.

-Question No. 47: List the states of activity.
+47. List the states of activity.